 Is Disney Plus cheaper for O2 customers?

-Yes, members of the phone network can watch Disney+ cheaper.
+Yes, members of the phone network can watch Disney Plus cheaper.
 You get a six-month trial if you switch to O2 or upgrade your contract.

-If you’re already a customer but not ready for an upgrade, you can add Disney+ to your current O2 plan for £5.99 a month and the network will take £2 a month off your bill.
-You can see more details here.
+If you’re already a customer but not ready for an upgrade, you can add Disney Plus to your current O2 plan for £7.99 a month and the network will take £2 a month off your bill.
+You can see more details on the O2 site here.

 Is Disney Plus cheaper than Netflix?